Corticocortical/FATBOX/README.md

 **RSA**

 This is a collection of function that simply representation similarity analysis.
 These functions are best to be used in conjunction with the RSA toolbox (see https://doi.org/10.1371/journal.pcbi.1003553).
+For that reason - and because RSA analysis is necessarily tied to the design of an experiment - some of the functions here are a little bit more idiosyncratic and might require some tailoring to suit your needs.